Tuesday 4 February 1969

 There is a lot of Noel Coward style bickering between the Wilder’s which produces one good speech from Patrick Wymark: “We have to behave in public – to hell with private – in such a way that will not send shivers of delight down the grubby backs of the clean-mouthed, clean-living, dirty minded tax payers who are lusting to chop us down when we show the first sign of the common humanity that they’re too narrow-minded, jealous, or incapable of enjoying for themselves except by proxy through their Sunday newspaper!”

-The real scandal is, of course, that Bligh and Wilder are both vying for the glory of negotiating a trade deal with Yugoslavia – the-then non-aligned communist nation under Marshal Tito who played off NATO against the Warsaw Pact and also cultivated the emerging powers of China and India.
-Bligh had sent Wilder to Belgrade to get him out of the way while Bligh negotiated with Kidrich.
+The real scandal is, of course, that Bligh and Wilder are both vying for the glory of negotiating a trade deal with Yugoslavia.
+1n 1966 Yugoslavia was a non-aligned communist nation.
+Its leader Marshal Tito played NATO off against the Warsaw Pact and also cultivated the emerging powers of China and India.
+In a similar way, Bligh had sent Wilder to Belgrade to get him out of the way while Bligh negotiated with Kidrich.
 But thanks to his inside connection with Bligh’s private secretary, Wilder knew that Kidrich was already in London and had come back to spirit Kidrich off to his “country house”.

 While Wilder tries to convince Pamela that he wasn’t having an affair with Fredolina, he is unaware that Bligh is setting him up for a fall, having arranged for Naranda to enter the country.